zcash/zcash-gitian/README.md

 The 'User' entry should match your github username.

-Test that ssh will successfully use your new key to connect to github.
+Test that ssh will successfully use your new key to connect to GitHub.

 ```
 $ ssh -T git@github.com